DenisBuserski/docker-k8s-demo/README.md

 ![kubernetes-architecture](kubernetes-architecture.png)

 `K8s cluster`
-- Cluster - Set of nodes
+- `Cluster` - Set of nodes
 - Consists of a `Master node` and 1 or more `Worker nodes`.
   - `Node` is a worker machine in K8s.
     - Its components run on every node, maintaining running pods and providing the K8s runtime environment.
     - Can be either a physical or virtual machine.
     - Has multiple pods on it.
     - `kubelet` - Ensures that the containers defined in a Pod are running and healthy.
-    - `kube-proxy`
+    - `kube-proxy` - Implements the networking aspects of the `Service` concept.
-      - Implements the networking aspects of the `Service` concept.
+      - `Service`
-      - `Service` - Abstract way to expose an application running on a set of pods as a network service.
+        - Abstract way to expose an application running on a set of pods as a network service.
         - Provides a virtual IP(known as the ClusterIP), which enables communication with any pod in the set without worrying about individual pod IP changes.
         - As pods are created and destroyed, services provide a stable endpoint, allowing other pods to discover and connect to the appropriate IP addresses, even as individual pods come and go.
         - Uses a simple round-robin load balancing approach to distribute traffic across the pods.